imliam/Lua-Collections/README.md

 <a name="method-pop"></a>
 ## `pop()`

 **Description:** Removes and returns the last item from the collection.
+This method modifies the original collection.

 To remove and return the first item in a collection, see the [shift](#method-shift) method.